keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 To enrich the continuous delivery use case or to build automated operations, Keptn relies on services from the community.
 Those services can be easily plugged into the workflows to extend the delivery pipeline or to further automate operations.

-**Note:** A dedicated tutorial is provided [here](../../develop/integrations/custom_integration/), which helps you to implement a custom service for Keptn.
+**Note:** A dedicated how-to guide is provided [here](../../0.7.x/integrations/custom_integration/), which helps you to implement a custom service for Keptn.